Second Chance (1987 TV series): Second Chance

 The early episodes focused on the Russells' efforts to keep the family home, in wake of Helen's ex-husband (played in guest appearances by Richard Kline) becoming six months behind on his alimony.
 In the pilot episode, Booch talks Chazz into disguising themselves as older men to purchase lottery tickets, with the idea of eventually stealing from the convenience store if they didn't win the jackpot.
 It just happened to be the older Charles' convenience store they came to; Charles watched himself (Chazz) and Booch attempt to get away with their plan.
 He then stepped in and began gently manipulating them with sage advice in order to get the boys (namely himself) to do the right thing.
 Despite nearly everyone in the picture not catching on to the fact that Charles Time was really the older Chazz Russell, it was Helen who always exclaimed the similarities that both Charles and Chazz had in their behavior (i.e., synchronizing their movements of picking up utensils and drinking milk at the kitchen table, at the same time) and even in their looks.

 By the end of November sweeps, ratings were unsatisfactory even by the standards of the young Fox network, which had yet to rival the established broadcast networks in audience size.
 Second Chance left the air briefly, as Duclon, Menteer, and company set out to retool the show.
-Second Chance would end up being the final series that Martin would have a starring role in before his death of lung cancer in 1990.
+Second Chance would end up being the final series in which Martin would have a starring role before his death of lung cancer in 1990.